aculab-com/aculab-webrtc/interface.md

 ### getSipHeaders(name)

-Gets a SIP Header with header name `name` from the call.
+Gets SIP Headers with header name `name` from the call.
 Incoming calls can call this function any time.
 Outgoing calls will only return valid data if the call is in the connected state.

 Returns an array of strings containing the values associated with the header name.